mongodb/docs/source/reference/mongod.rst

    connections on the localhost (i.e. ``127.0.0.1`` address.)
-You may attach :program:`mongod` to any interface; however, if you attach :program:`mongod` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.
+You may attach :program:`mongod` to any interface; however, if you attach :program:`mongod` to a publicly accessible interface ensure that you have implemented proper authentication and/or firewall restrictions to protect the integrity of your database.

 .. option:: --maxCons <number>